Chi Pu: Life and career

 Chi Pu voiced the character Glim in the French animated movie Mune: Guardian of the Moon.
-Chi Pu took part in the musical Thiên đài (The Rooftop), an adaptation of the famous same-name musical movie by the Taiwanese artist Jay Chou.
+Chi Pu took part in the musical Thiên đài (The Rooftop), an adaptation of the famous same-name musical movie by the Chinese artist Jay Chou.

 In 2016, Chi Pu produced her first web series Wake Up.
 The 7-episode series was broadcast on V Live and YouTube.
 Chi Pu produced, co-wrote, starred, and sang the OST.
 The budget for the series was about $150,000, paid for by Chi Pu and brand sponsorships.
 In July 2016, Chi Pu performed her song "Fighting Fighting" (Wake up OST) at Viral Fest Asia 2016 - a musical event held in Bali, Indonesia.
 In October 2016, Chi Pu was invited by Korean Daily News Hankook Ilbo and V LIVE (Naver) for a tourism and beauty experience in Seoul.
 In November 2016, Chi Pu attended the first Asia Artist Awards in Seoul, Korea.

 She released several songs including "Fighting Fighting" (Wake up OST), "Stay with me" (LOVE OST), Ngày bồng bềnh, "Tada X’mas" (feat.
 Gil Lê).
 She earned third place in Dancing with the Stars Vietnam Season 6.

 Chi Pu started her singing career in 2017 and immediately garnered attention from media outlets and fans.

+She is one of 33 contestants competing in the fourth season of Chinese reality show “Sisters Who Make Waves” which broadcast in 2023.
+She had the sixth highest score at the end of the final episode on July 22.
+She also won two sub-categories in the show, including the "Fan Favorite" award for her "Shut Up and Dance" song, which she performed with Ella and former contestant Meng Jia in a previous season of the show, and the "Overcoming Challenges" award.
+Her performance earned Chi Pu a position as part of the 11-member girl group that will debut and be active in the Chinese entertainment industry after the show.